netconstructor/geocat-1/docs/eng/developer/source/schemaPlugins/index.rst

 When installed, a GeoNetwork schema is a directory.

-The following directories can be present:
+The following subdirectories can be present:

 - **convert**: (*Mandatory*) Directory of XSLTs to convert metadata from or to this schema.
 This could be to convert metadata to other schemas or to convert metadata from other schemas and formats to this schema.
 Eg. ``convert/oai_dc.xsl``
 - **loc**: (*Optional*) Directory of localized information: labels, codelists or schema specific strings.
 Eg. ``loc/en/codelists.xml``